wboykinm/billmorris.io/blog/content/posts/2022-05-07_hadrian/index.md

 ![5](images/5.jpg)

 ### Housteds
-I moved very quickly past the Roman Fort, as it seemed to be very crowded and was the slightest of detours.
+I moved very quickly past the Roman Fort, as it seemed to be very crowded and represented the slightest of detours.
 I waved back from the outside of the fence area - from the north side actually, like a barbarian - at a kid with his family inside the fort.
 They seemed perplexed, but I don't suppose I could blame them.
+There are many ways to arrive at and depart from a place like this.

 I'm building a blister on the bottom of my right foot.
 The reason why this isn't causing me to panic is the fact that the soles of my feet have very few nerve endings and I think I can probably get on.
 However, I just looked at tomorrow's mileage, and if my vast underestimates hold, then it'll be a 25-mile day.
 That has me a little worried.